ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course/appendix.md

 ---
 ## What is Glitch?

-To complete the code examples included in these courses, we will be using [Glitch](https://glitch.com/).
+To complete the code examples included in these courses, we will be using <a href="https://glitch.com/" target="_blank">Glitch</a>.
 Glitch is an online code editor that allows you to create and view web sites and server APIs without having to install anything on your computer.

 The Glitch code editor environment looks like this: